sumamazaeem/90daysofdevops/week5/journal.md

 for example, the legacy application is a multi-tier application stack and is running on VMs, that could be running on physical machines, and as per today's trend, agile, we need continuous deployments and deployments.

 #### Problems:
 High CapEx and OpEx
+Chance of Human errors in deployments
+Not compatible with microservices architecture.
+Resource wastage
+Not Portable, envs not in sync

 #### Solution:

-Brief explanation of the solution adopted for the project.
+Containerization
+Consumers low resources
+suits well for microservice design
+In containerization, deployments are done via images Same container images across environments
+resusable and repeatable

+#### Statistics

 ### Architecture